thindil/steamsky/bin/doc/MODDING.md

   the player's ship's crew member's inventory button.
 Optional.
 * Key `DismissIcon`: Path to the SVG image which will be used for dismiss the player's ship's crew member button.
 Optional.
+* Key `GoRestIcon`: Path to the SVG image which will be used for give order to go rest for the whole the player's ship's crew button.
+Optional.

 ## Debugging
 If you want to test your changes, you may run game in debug mode.
 In this mode